foliospace/foliospace/README.md

 - npm install in the main folder and client folder
 - Update Any API keys in './client/src/app.config.example.js'.
 Gitignore is setup to ignore this file so security is maintained with keys not being pushed to Github.
 - Update the Okta keys in './server/lib/OktaClient.js'.
 Gitignore is setup to ignore this file so security is maintained with keys not being pushed to Github.
-- Run 'yarn dev' to start the application.
+- Run 'yarn start' to start the application.
 - 'http://localhost:3000/' will open automatically once connected to the servers.

 ## Requirements